Old vs New Login Models

 ```

 > The command `if-authenticated` allows users to input commands even if a AAA server is offline.
-This is because with command authorization, if an AAA server cannot be reached, the user will not be able to enter any commands.
-This command allows them to enter commands even without a reachable AAA server.
+This is because with command authorization, if an AAA server cannot be reached, the user will not be able to enter any commands. **The `if-authenticated` command allows them to enter commands without a reachable AAA server, IF the user is already signed-into the device.**

 ## Login Cosmetics